ECuiDev/obsidian-quiz-generator/README.md

 ### Miscellaneous

-- Select the [scroll](https://lucide.dev/icons/scroll-text) icon in the generator UI to re-open the most recently generated quiz.
+- Select the [scroll](https://lucide.dev/icons/scroll-text) icon in the Generator UI to re-open the most recently generated quiz.
-- I recommend saving all generated questions because you cannot re-open them in the quiz UI once you close the generator UI.
+- I recommend saving all generated questions because you cannot re-open them in the Quiz UI once you close the Generator UI.

 ---

 ## Coming Soon

-Explore the [Roadmap](https://github.com/your-username/your-plugin-name/projects/roadmap) to see upcoming features and planned improvements.
+I'm actively working on bringing more features and improvements to Quiz Generator.
+Stay tuned for the following upcoming updates:

+### Sequentially Being Developed

+- **Math Mode:** Generate questions from notes that contain LaTeX.
+- **Quiz Revisiting:** Re-open saved questions in the interactive Quiz UI.
+- **Improved Folders:** Added folders have a dropdown that display the notes they contain.
+- **More Question Types:** Fill in the blank, matching, essay/long answer, and select all that apply.
+- **Dynamic Analysis:** Get real-time feedback on your response to short/long answer questions.
+- **Adjustable Difficulty:** Set the difficulty of generated questions.
+- **Question Randomization:** Randomize the question order each time you open the Quiz UI.
+- **Advanced Question Types:** Numerical response and image-based.
+- **Tag Adder**: Add notes by tag.
+- **Note Links:** Adding a note also adds the notes it links to.
+- **Extended Files:** Generate questions from PDF and image files.

+### Concurrently Being Developed

+- **Question Variety:** Customization options to control the question style and what it assesses.
+- **Quality of Life:** Reducing token usage while improving question quality.

 ## Limitations

 Make sure your input (selected notes and/or folders) and output (generated questions) token count does not exceed the context window of your chosen model.
 The input tokens are shown in the generator UI.

-Talk about token limit (mention approximately how many tokens each question takes up).
-Mention each model's context window and how input + output cannot exceed it.

 ## Issues and Feature Requests